 Put glue in the other side piece and then set in on top of the shelves, sliding them all into the grooves.
 Gently set the project upright.
 Glue in the top and bottom, and clamp tightly on all sides.
 Using the clamps will help the glue adhere to each individual piece of wood.

 Let the rack sit overnight.
 This will give the glue plenty of time to dry and make sure the joints are secure.

 Step Five: Prep the Top of Your DIY Shoe Rack

 Next, I cut my pine wood piece down to size.
 I wanted to have an edge of about 2 inches extending on both sides of the shoe rack, making it a fun and different focal point.
 Once the pine was cut down to size, I could stain it.
 I will paint the rest of the shoe rack white and think a dark walnut stain will be a beautiful contrast.

-One thick coat of wood stain was all I needed.
+One thick coat of wood stain was all I needed for the DIY shoe rack.
 Pine has such a beautiful wood grain and the dark stain highlights it, which is exactly what I wanted to do.